About smart shopping

 - Do some research before you shop.
 Check out products online to show your child that you need information before you buy something.

-- Shop around to compare prices and value: whether you’re shopping online or in a shopping centre, this can teach your child about different products, quality, guarantees, after-sales service and other added value items.
+- Shop around with your child.
+Whether you’re looking in catalogues, shopping online or shopping at a shopping centre, this can teach your child to compare prices and value.

 - Make a list of what you’re going to buy before you go shopping, and stick to it.
 This can help you avoid impulse buys that really add up.

-- Pause before buying: is this the product that you want?
-Read the label, ask the salesperson to show you how the product works, and check what’s inside the box.
+- If you’re not sure, read the label and pause before buying.
+Is this the product that you want?
+If it’s an expensive purchase, you might also like to ask the salesperson to show you how the product works, or check what’s inside the box.

-- Don’t be afraid to say no: this helps your child learn about not being pressured into buying things by salespeople or special offers.
+- Don’t be afraid to say no. This helps your child learn about not giving into pressure from salespeople or special offers.